-Between September and December 2017 there was a period of unrest and violence in the Mount Mulanje area, surrounding districts of Thyolo, Chiradzulu and Phalombe and also in rural parts of Blantyre, Zomba and Nsanje districts.
-You should continue to exercise extreme caution if you’re travelling in these areas, especially after dark, avoid any demonstrations or large groups of people and follow local security advice.
+In the period since 24 July there have been reports of possible incidents of unrest and violence in rural areas of Mulanje, linked to rumours of bloodsuckers.
+This is further to similar incidents of violence and unrest reported during the period September to December 2017 in the areas of Mulanje, Thyolo, Chiradzulu, Phalombe and also in rural parts of Blantyre, Zomba and Nsanje districts.
+We continue to advise extreme caution if you’re travelling in these areas, especially after dark, avoid any demonstrations or large groups of people and follow local security advice.

 From 1 October 2015 British visitors need a visa to enter Malawi.
 Details of the application process can be found on the website of the Malawian High Commission in London.